Code-Institute-Submissions/codeinstitutemilestoneproject1/README.md

 4. Clean look, in which everything is readily apparent- where I need to look for certain information etc.

 As a Returning User to the site, I want:
-1. Site that is easy to navigate
+1. A site that is easy to navigate
-2. Clearly shown where the specific information I'm looking for is on the site.
+2. TO be clearly shown where the specific information I'm looking for is on the site.
 3. Informed of the latest events and news regarding the club.
 4. Access to any new photos that the club has released.